Suggested prompts help users avoid Blank Canvas Syndrom.

 Figjam combines an icebreaker with nudges in their canvas generation template

 Github puts their suggestions in the code editor itself.
-They operate as nudges, but tell the user what they can text to Copilot directly
+They look like nudges, but operate as suggestions since the action text is placed directly into the open chat

 Interestingly, the best icebreakers that image and web generators have created exist outside the product.
 Musho.ai users can see the prompts that other people used to generate their sites